|Rosemary and her guitar

 Finally bringing out the talent

-It was while living in Vancouver that I took a few more vocal sessions this time with Patricia Dalquist who remembered me from days in Toronto with Glo Ferrer.
+It was while living in Vancouver in the 1980's that I took a few more vocal sessions this time with Patricia Dalquist who remembered me from days in Toronto with Glo Ferrer.
 With a bit more encouragement, church performances, coffee houses and community concerts the singing developed.
 Over the years the voice has mellowed and matured, dropped about an octave to tenor, but I can still do soprano.
 And I do feel much more comfortable and relaxed on stage even though I may trip and get tied up in cables.
 Better late than never eh?
 And because I'm still a writer, singing is still a bit of a passtime.
 It's never too late for dreams!

 I don’t have any awards or anything, just lots of thank you cards, certificates of appreciation, smiles, and warm hugs and handshakes.
 Knowing that someone has been touched by my singing and performance is award enough.
 Even now, I feel so blessed and get quite choked when someone comes up to me and tells me, "I play your CD almost every day!"